Updated: May 24

 Often our garage or storage spaces are one big "I don't know, but I wish I did" zone.

-That's why I created the Great Garage Clearout Challenge - to help figure out how to go through all that stuff effectively and efficiently, then how to make it easy to store everything and put it away when you're done...by creating zones and homes.
+That's why I created the Great Garage Clearout Challenge - make sure you're on my mailing list to learn when the next one is, but don't wait until then to start organizing your garage!
+If you're ready to go, you can work with me privately to help figure out how to go through all that stuff effectively and efficiently, then how to make it easy to store everything and put it away when you're done...by creating zones and homes.

 It's for anyone who wants an organized garage or storage space (or at least a functional!) with clear, easy-to-use-and-maintain zones, but isn't sure how to get there.